Virtual Private Networks (VPNs) are all about remote access – an increasingly desirable capability for performing work across an expanded region.

 Normally, personal computers have one IP that is used to connect to other servers over the internet.
 When a user connects to a VPN, they are given access to an additional route through which they can communicate.
 The VPN essentially stops unauthenticated traffic by only allowing traffic over those specific routes.
 All other traffic is automatically denied.
 In essence, the VPN serves as a portal connecting a private subnet to the internet.

-Transmitting sensitive data, especially when it comes to maintaining HIPAA compliance, requires additional protections against vulnerabilities.
+Transmitting sensitive data, especially when it comes to maintaining HIPAA compliance, requires additional protection against vulnerabilities.
 VPNs allow these protections by offering various protocols through which to securely communicate with servers.

 SSL Ciphers: How it Works